History of Louisiana: French exploration and colonization (1682–1763)

 European interest in Louisiana was dormant until the late 17th century, when French expeditions, which had imperial, religious and commercial aims, established a foothold on the Mississippi River and Gulf Coast.
-With its first settlements, France lay claim to a vast region of North America and set out to establish a commercial empire and French nation stretching from the Gulf of Mexico through Canada.
+With its first settlements, France laid claim to a vast region of North America and set out to establish a commercial empire and French nation stretching from the Gulf of Mexico through Canada.
 It was also establishing settlements in Canada, from the Maritimes westward along the St. Lawrence River and into the region surrounding the Great Lakes.

 Pierre Le Moyne d'Iberville, founder of the colony of Louisiana in New France.

-The French explorer Robert Cavelier de La Salle named the region Louisiana in 1682 to honor France's King Louis XIV.
+The French explorer René-Robert Cavelier, Sieur de La Salle named the region Louisiana in 1682 to honor France's King Louis XIV.
 The first permanent settlement, Fort Maurepas (at what is now Ocean Springs, Mississippi, near Biloxi), was founded in 1699 by Pierre Le Moyne d'Iberville, a French military officer from Canada.

 French leaders encouraged French men to marry French women while in Louisiana, and specifically not Native Americans, for "the purpose of a more respectable and successful colony."
 However, clergy members encouraged French men to marry their Indian sexual partners to avoid sin, as well as convert to Christianity.
 Some French men would also purchase women as slaves for a brief period for "domestic chores in the woods."